merqurio/merqurio.github.io/_posts/2024-12-10-eight-years-in-reflections-on-the-journey-from-physician-to-founder.md

 ---
 layout: post
-title: "Eight Years of IOMED: Reflections from a Physician to a Founder"
+title: "Eight Years In: Reflections on the Journey from Physician to Founder"
 date: 2024-12-10 09:00:00 +0100
 tags:
   - reflection